-In a stylish but stifling court, where the Duke is all powerful and brute strength is championed over basic human decency, the high-spirited Rosalind and devoted cousin Celia are no longer welcome.
+Set in a stylish but stifling court, where the Duke is all powerful and brute strength is championed over basic human decency, the high-spirited Rosalind and devoted cousin Celia are no longer welcome.
 When they escape into the forest in disguise, they bump into the recent object of Rosalind’s affection, Orlando, leading to an elaborate game of fluid identity where all the world’s a stage and all the men and women merely players.

 As the seasons change in this magical place, normal roles dissolve and assumptions are turned on their head in this celebration of the transformative power of love and the natural world, featuring some of Shakespeare’s most vivid characters and memorable poetry.
-With a cast of 12 Northern actors, Northern Broadsides take to the road once more in a production by Laurie Sansom which captures the sheer joy of live performance and the crazy power of love to change the world.

 Laurie Sansom, Artistic Director of Northern Broadsides said:

 “Your ‘if’ is the only peacemaker; much virtue in ‘if’”

 “The Forest of Arden is a place where “if” runs rampant.
 People adopt new names, new clothes and new lovers.
 They experience new feelings and dive into them willy-nilly, they play many parts and make many entrances and exits.
 It’s as if everyone has stepped through the wardrobe into another world but not without taking a lot of fabulous clothes with them.